falessa/cypress-examples/learning/learning.md

-# The basic stuff you need to know to start this thrilling learnig journey!
+# The basic stuff you need to know to start this thrilling learning journey!

 - This is an npm project written in JavaScript
-- It cointains a basic configuration generated automatically when added the Cypress dependency
+- It contains a basic configuration generated automatically when the Cypress dependency was added

 # Basic concepts before starting